hmassad/smarty-calendar/README.md

 - drag move
 - allow event deletion
 - variable pixel height
-- prevent render of unaffected components on mouse move
+- prevent rendering of unaffected components on mouse move
 - wrong calculation of time in events, it calculates 4 when it must be 5, must review
 - minimum event duration
 - do not allow overlapping of events while dragging